packetflinger/q2admin/README.md

 ### Config Options
+Set these options in the main q2admin config files.
+Unfortunately, many of these options are very poorly named and can lead to confusion.
+They've been in use for decades now and will probaby remain for backward compatability for the foreseeable future.
-Set these options in the main q2admin config files Option | Type | Default | What it does
+Option | Type | Default | What it does
 --- | --- | --- | ---
 `adminpassword` | string | "" | A password to use to auth as an admin